aws/amazon-gamelift-toolkit/fast-build-update-tool/README.md

 #### `error parsing private key file`

 The file provided via the `--private-key` argument is not a valid private SSH key.
 The [Generating a Private SSH Key](#generating-a-private-ssh-key) section provides detail on how to generate a valid SSH key.

+#### SSH Connectivity Issues

+If you're experiencing SSH connection problems:

+1. Verify SSH port accessibility:
+   - For Windows (using PowerShell):
+     Test-NetConnection -ComputerName your-instance-ip -Port (your port)
+   - For Linux:
+     telnet your-instance-ip 22

+2. Check firewall settings:
+   - Ensure your firewall allows outbound connections on port 22 (for Linux) or your specified custom port (for Windows).
+   - If using a corporate network, you may need to request SSH port allowance from your IT department.

+3. Test direct SSH connection: ssh -v -i your-key.pem ec2-user@your-instance-ip

+4. For Windows users:
+   - Ensure the private key file is stored in a location without special permissions (e.g., My Documents folder).
+   - If using Windows Defender Firewall, you may need to add an inbound rule to allow SSH traffic.

+5. For Linux users:
+   - Remember that custom SSH ports are not supported.
+Always use the default port 22.

 #### Other Issues